saschpe/GameOn/README.md

 TODO

 # Development
-The project is based on Gradle, which can be invoked on the command-line or with _Android Studio_ or _IntelliJ_.
+The project is using Gradle, which can be invoked on the command-line or with _Android Studio_ or _IntelliJ_.
 You should use [Jetbrains Toolbox][1] to install and keep them updated.

 ## Dependencies
-This project depend on Java on the host machine at build-time.
+This project depends on Java on the host machine at build-time.
 Thus, install OpenJDK 9 or 11 on Linux or [Oracle JDK 11][2] on macOS or Windows.
 In case you already have a later version installed on macOS you can set the default version explicitly by setting the __JAVA_HOME__ environment variable: